FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 FLAME GPU 2 uses CMake to manage the build process, so we use CMake to generate a build directory which it will fill with build scripts.
 It can also assist by downloading certain missing dependencies.

-The basic commands required differ slightly between Linux and Windows, however in both cases they should be executed in the directory which the template was cloned into:
+The basic commands differ slightly between Linux and Windows, however in both cases they should be executed in the directory which the template was cloned into.

+Visualisation support is disabled by default, and must be enabled at CMake configure time if required.

 A more detailed guide, regarding building FLAME GPU 2 from source can be found :ref:`here<q-compiling flamegpu>`.